timetoleafs/radiodelay4bowen/index.md

 1) Download and install Virtual Audio Cable if you haven't done so already, then open it.

-2) Have the radio broadcast playing
+2) Have the radio broadcast playing.

 3) In the taskbar, right-click the speaker icon (usually found on the bottom right on the taskbar) and click **Playback devices**